nealmcb/pr_voting_methods/README.md

     python3 pav.py --test

-## Auditing
+## Auditing Proportional Representation methods

-Work relating to audits of PAV contests is in progress, and suggests that a risk-limiting audit would not be difficult.
+Work relating to audits of PAV contests is in progress, and suggests that a risk-limiting audit method would not be difficult to implement.
 That is also true for Satisfaction Approval Voting (SAV).

 Sequential Proportional Approval Voting (SPAV) is likely to be trickier because it proceeds in multiple rounds.
 See related work at https://people.eng.unimelb.edu.au/michelleb/IRV-auditing.pdf and https://www.ece.rutgers.edu/~asarwate/pdfs/SarwateCS13irv.pdf .

 Note that any voting method can be scientifically audited via Bayesian methods.

+## Proportional Representation Outcomes Compared to Single-Winner Outcomes

+Since there are more possible outcomes to distinguish, margins in general will be tighter for multi-winner methods than for single-winner methods.

+But if changing a small number of ballots would alter just one winner in a 5-winner contest, it might not affect the balance of power or the legislative decision-making much.
+So the impact might be considered far less than with a single-winner contest in a highly-polarized electorate.

+It would also be interesting to look at the outcomes in other ways, e.g. the risk that each individual candidate is or is not actually a winner, or the risk that the "utility" of the outcome for the electorate (as defined e.g. by the PAV score) is off by some fraction.

 ## TODO